 The visions of a sister Juliane from Luttich in 1209 gave the major impetus to this movement.
 Bishop Robert from Luttich introduced this feast in his diocese in 1247 and pope Urban IV (who used to serve as a subdeacon in Luttich) prescribed it for the universal Church in 1264.

 The procession with consecrated Host was originally not part of the feast; it was only introduced during the 14th century and it increased the popularity of this feast.
-Four stations with readings from four gospels and blessing in four directions were added in the course of the 15th.
+Four stations with readings from four gospels and blessings in four directions were added in the course of the 15th.
 It was especially the Baroque period that saw a growth of decorations, choreography, banners, flags, pictures, relics, and similar.

 Liturgical texts talk about the mystery of the Eucharist in a variety of ways.
 Eucharist is: